Bradshaw/spaceshipsin.space/sources/markdown/out/cv.md

 <div class="intro">

 *Hello!*
-*I am a designer and programmer, with a background in interactivity, digital art, and computer-enabled experiences.
-If you're working on something weird, fun, thoughtful, or rebellious, I'd like to help you make that thing happen!*
+*I am a programmer with a background in interactivity and digital art.*
+*If you're working on something weird, fun, thoughtful, or rebellious, I'd like to help you make that thing happen!*

 </div>